stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * A `Message` record that aggregates the diagnostics report.

 Note that we will still attempt to implement comprehensive argument and logic validation throughout JOVE to trap errors at source.
-Although this means the code is often essentially replicating the validation layer the development overhead is usually worth the effort, it considerably easier to diagnose an exception stack-trace as opposed to an error message with limited context.
+Although this means the code is often essentially replicating the validation layer the development overhead is usually worth the effort, it is considerably easier to diagnose an exception at the root of a problem, rather than an error message with limited context that may occur later in the application (e.g. during rendering).

 ### Handler